A.S. Lehal

 Amarbir Singh Lehal (born 6 March 1981) is an Indian professional golfer.

+Career

 Lehal has a successful amateur career which included runner-up finishes in several prestigious tournaments, such as the All-India Amateur.

-He turned professional in 2005 and competes on the Professional Golf Tour of India, which has allowed him to play in several Asian Tour events.
+In 2005, Lehal turned professional and competes on the Professional Golf Tour of India, which has allowed him to play in several Asian Tour events.
 His best finish in an Asian Tour co-sanctioned tournament was tied for 34th place in the 2005 Hero Honda Indian Open.